raahulahlawat/Docker/Docker_Document.md

 sudo docker container restart (container_id)
 ```

-## To show the ongoing process in background at the terminal
+## To show the ongoing process in the background at the terminal
 ```
 sudo docker container attach (container_id)
 ```